 We soon saw that there were thousands of barriers across all areas of life--and that information on the law, where to get relief, and how to navigate government agencies and systems was buried and impossible to find.

-If we, as attorneys, found it difficult to answer these questions and help our clients navigate obstacles in reentry, how could we expect our clients to do so--or the social workers, family and friends, and case managers who worked with them?
-Our clients were fully capable and hungry to navigate systems, advocate for themselves, and overcome obstacles, but they needed the legal and practical information on how to do so.
+If we, as attorneys, found it difficult to answer these questions and help our clients navigate obstacles in reentry, how could we expect our clients to do so--or the social workers, family and friends, and advocates who worked with them?
+Our clients were fully capable and hungry to advocate for themselves and overcome obstacles, but needed the legal and practical information on how to do so.